 The Must See Documentary Films in 2018

 It might be the glitz and glamour of the Academy Awards tomorrow, but for today we’re turning our attention to the less celebrated world of the humble doco, checking out the best documentary films in 2018.
 It looks set to be a bumper year ahead for the genre, with some fantastic real-life stories coming to big and small screens.
-As you might expect in today’s climate political issues and Donald Trump feature heavily in a raft of upcoming features, and top notch true crime stories show no sign of abating for the time being (we’re not complaining).
-Here’s our list of some of the must see documentary films in 2018.
+As you might expect in today’s climate political issues and Donald Trump feature heavily in a raft of upcoming features, and top-notch true crime stories show no sign of abating for the time being (we’re not complaining).
+Here’s our list of some of the must-see documentary films in 2018.

 Fahrenheit 11/9 is an upcoming documentary film by celebrated Oscar Winning documentarian Michael Moore about the 2016 United States presidential election and the presidency of a man you could say he isn’t the biggest fan of, Donald Trump.
 The title of the film is a reference to the date after the election (November 9) and also a nod to Moore’s documentary Fahrenheit 9/11 about the Twin Towers attacks.
-Moore’s latest offering has hit the skids, having originally been acquired by the Weinstein company, he now wants to take the film to another distributer after the revelations around Harvey Weinstein.
+Moore’s latest offering has hit the skids, having originally been acquired by the Weinstein company, he now wants to take the film to another distributor after the revelations around Harvey Weinstein.
 Moore is now fighting and a legal battle looks likely as the disgraced producer brothers look to get back the $2million they have committed to the project.
-Having been a spokesman against corruption of many kinds Moore doesn’t want his project sullied by connection to the least popular man in Hollywood.
+Having been a spokesman against corruption of many kinds, Moore doesn’t want his project sullied by a connection to the least popular man in Hollywood.

 Convicting a Murderer